Can losartan cause hypoglycemia

 Type 2 diabetes is a condition that affects how your body uses glucose, a type of sugar that a body uses for energy.
 People with diabetes may experience episodes of low blood sugar, known as hypoglycemia.
 Hypoglycemia can occur when there is too much insulin in the blood, causing sugar levels to drop below normal.
 This can be a serious condition and require prompt treatment.

-See also Losartan potassium plus amlodipine
+See also Difference between losartan potassium and amlodipine

 In people with diabetes, hypoglycemia can occur as a result of: